 Civil rights cases sometimes involve claims based on false arrests, excessive force or brutality, and unlawful searches and seizures.
 Many cases are concerned with questions of human rights, social freedom and equality.
 Lawyers who specialize in this field are often passionate about obtaining justice for a particular group of people or a specific issue.
 For this reason, many civil rights lawyers specialize in a particular area of civil rights.

 Lawyers who take on civil rights cases typically earn less than lawyers who choose careers in business fields, such as corporate law.
-The average starting salary for a civil rights lawyer is approximately $45,000 a year, but very capable and experienced attorneys in this field can make as much as $200,000.
+The average salary for a civil rights lawyer is approximately $87,826 a year, but very capable and experienced attorneys in this field can make as much as $200,000.
 Top earners tend to be employed by federal government agencies.
-Attorneys who work for the federal government make an average of $130,210, as opposed to state government lawyers, who earn a more modest $82,190 a year on average.
+Attorneys who work for the federal government make an average salary of $130,210, as opposed to state government lawyers, who earn a more modest $82,190 a year on average.

 9. IP Lawyer Salary

 Intellectual property law is a complex field that requires a deep understanding of relevant laws in addition to a creative and analytical way of thinking.
 Intellectual property lawyers, or copyright lawyers, make sure that new intellectual inventions and innovations created by individuals gain the protection of the law, and are not infringed upon by competitors.

 IP attorneys may specialize in areas such as music, art, design, technology, or writing.
 Intellectual property counts as the most valuable type of property for many corporations and organizations.
 Protecting new developments in technology, science, and the arts is therefore a top priority for many companies, creating a considerable need for IP lawyers with specializations in those fields.